devonfw-tutorials/katacoda-scenarios-dev/98_migrate-a-devon4j-project-to-the-latest-version_devon4j-migrate/intro.md

 The java commandlet allows to setup Java.
 Also it supports devon4j.
 The arguments (devon java «args») are explained by the below details: https://devonfw.com/website/pages/docs/devonfw-ide-usage.asciidoc.html#java.asciidoc

-This tutorial mainly focuses on the migrate a devon4j project to the latest version.
+This tutorial mainly focuses on to migrate an old version of devon4j project to the latest version.
 ## Prerequisites
 * devonfw IDE